-For the past six months, a team of expert clinicians from VNA Community Healthcare have held community focus groups and tested classes.
+For the past six months, a team of expert clinicians from VNA Community Healthcare & Hospice have held community focus groups and tested classes.
 With the data collected they created The Family Caregiver Education Series.
 It’s goal, to help coach family caregivers in a variety of specific issues and challenges.
-“We (VNA Community Healthcare) are passionate about helping family caregivers who are struggling and feel like they are all alone.
-We (VNA Community Healthcare) want them to know that we have mobilized our resources and are reaching out to help them in a new way,” comments Barbara Katz, RN, Director of Clinical Program Development at VNA Community Healthcare who spearheaded the idea for the Family Caregiver Education Series.
-VNA Community Healthcare has had a Family Caregiver Support Network since 2003 and has helped more than 1,200 family caregivers to date.
+“We (VNA Community Healthcare & Hospice) are passionate about helping family caregivers who are struggling and feel like they are all alone.
+We (VNA Community Healthcare & Hospice) want them to know that we have mobilized our resources and are reaching out to help them in a new way,” comments Barbara Katz, RN, Director of Clinical Program Development at VNA Community Healthcare & Hospice who spearheaded the idea for the Family Caregiver Education Series.
+VNA Community Healthcare & Hospice has had a Family Caregiver Support Network since 2003 and has helped more than 1,200 family caregivers to date.

 Coordinating Medical Care